ApeSwapFinance/apeswap-contracts/docs/pages/interfaces/IMasterApe.md

-see implementation at https://github.com/ApeSwapFinance/apeswap-banana-farm/blob/feature/masterape-admin/contracts/MasterApe.sol should be kept in sync with https://github.com/ApeSwapFinance/apeswap-banana-farm/blob/feature/masterape-admin/contracts/interfaces/IMasterApe.sol
+see implementation at https://github.com/ApeSwapFinance/apeswap-banana-farm/blob/feature/masterape-admin/contracts/MasterApe.sol should be kept in sync with https://github.com/ApeSwapFinance/apeswap-banana-farm/blob/feature/masterape-admin/contracts/interfaces/IMasterApe.sol . what would be best is to explicitly declare the relation between the contract and its interface

 ### `transferOwnership(address newOwner)` (external)